rchain/rchain/README.md

 15:49:26.974 [main] DEBUG p2p - connect(): Connecting to #{PeerNode c12882b563fa47c9af297ce952ef7d94}
 [...]
 ```
-A single build.sbt file now resides at top level.
-This should be pretty easy to bust apart, should we decide to unconsolidate the repository.

 Each scoped build is as similar to the original, per-project build process as possible, so assemblies should be produced in the same way as before:
 ```
 <computer:~/src/rchain (dev)> sbt "project rholang" assembly